Cops Threaten To Harm Man’s Dog To Extract False Confession, He Gets $900,000 For Emotional Damages

 Perez's father was healthy and doing fine.

 The city of Fontana ultimately agreed to a $900,000 settlement in the case, though three officers are still employed with the department, while one has retired.
-This case highlights the severe consequences of coercive interrogation tactics, primarily when directed at mentally vulnerable individuals.
+This case highlights the severe consequences of coercive interrogation tactics, particularly when directed at mentally vulnerable individuals.

 It serves as an essential reminder of the need for police reform to prevent such psychological harm and ensure that justice is fairly and ethically pursued.